-6-week modules will constitute one quarter-credit course offering.
-A student uses the Student Web Service to register for specific sections of the standard CSB course code CSB1020H/F (or CSB1020H/S, depending on what time of year the module is offered).
+Six-week modules will constitute one quarter-credit course offering.
+A student uses the Student Web Service to register for specific sections of the standard CSB course code CSB1020H (or CSB1021H).
 A grade is entered by the course instructor(s) after the specific module has been completed.
-Students must enroll in modules at the beginning of the session that the module is offered, and must note the last day to add or drop courses for each session.
+Students must enroll in modules at the beginning of the session that the module is offered, and must note the last day to add or drop courses for each session (courses must be dropped before the course is over 50% complete).
 These dates are posted on pages 6 and 7 of this handbook, in addition to being posted on the SGS website at: